nsharpe/ai/README.md

 * [Running The Application](#Running-The-Application)

 ## Introduction
 This application is intended to be a personal learning tool in how a Neural Network (and evolution in general) works.
-You man not copy, distribute, or modify the code shared in this repo.
+You may not copy, distribute, or modify the code shared in this repo.

 Currently, the application tests how a neural network would move an object from left to right in a competative environment where individual Neural Networks try to acheive the same goal.